Single band VLBI absolute astrometry: Conclusions

 \item The impact of the ionosphere on path delay depends on the Solar cycle.
 Modeling ionospheric path with GNSS TEC maps reduces the residuals at 8~GHz by a factor of 2 during the Solar maximum and only by 10\% during the solar minimum.
 Estimation of the TEC bias reduces ionospheric errors further by a factor of 2 regardless of the phase of the Solar maximum.

 \item The impact of the ionosphere on source position errors can be modeled with an accuracy of 15\%.
 It remains noticeable even at frequencies as high as 22--24~GHz (K-band).
-In particular, the ionospheric errors even after applying data reduction based on GNSS TEC with the modified mapping function and the de-bias correction exceed 0.1~mas.
-Declination errors of sources with declinations in a range of [$-40^\circ, 0^\circ$] are in a range of 0.1 to 0.3~mas.
+In particular, the ionospheric errors even after applying data reduction based on GNSS TEC maps with the modified mapping function and the de-bias correction exceed 0.1~mas.
+Declination errors of \note{Southern Hemisphere sources observed with VLBA} are in a range of 0.1 to 0.3~mas.
 An assertion that K-band astrometry is able to provide results more precise than 0.1~mas is not true at the current state of our ability to model ionospheric path delay.
 Considering on-going efforts to install advanced GNSS receivers in the close vicinity of VLBA stations and other radio telescopes, the situation may change in the future. \end{enumerate}

 This study lays the foundation of the single-band absolute astrometry.
 Dual-band astrometric observations still provide the best accuracy.
 The use of singe-band data with the procedure of data reduction and weighting described above allows us to get unbiased positions with {\it known} added errors.